Bjarten/alvito/README.md

-# Algopy - An Algorithm Visualizer for Python
+# Algopy - An Algorithm Visualization Tool for Python

 Algopy is a tool for creating [GIFs](https://en.wikipedia.org/wiki/GIF) that visualize sorting and search algorithms.
 You can find the ```algopy``` class in the ```algorithm_visualizer.py```.